-You can pick up a few leaves, but a bunch of them require a leaf blower.
+You can pick up a few fall leaves, but a bunch of them require a leaf blower.
 It is the best tool for removing leaves off driveways, walks, decks, and large yards.
 To make disposal easy, put a large tarp on the ground and blow the leaves towards it.
 You can then drag the tarp with leaves to the disposal area.
 Or you can blow them towards the lawn area where you can chop them or into the planting beds for mulch.

-Mulching is an excellent way to improve your soil quality and reduce the time you spend raking leaves.
+Mulching is an excellent way to improve your soil quality and reduce the time you spend raking fall leaves.
 If you want a quick way to mulch leaves, use a lawnmower.
 If your leaves are small, simply rake them onto the planting beds.
 For larger leaves, chop them into small flakes with a mulching mower.
 This will allow the leaves to decompose more quickly.

 Vacuum Hard-To-Rake Areas

-Suck up twigs, leaves, and other debris into a vacuum bag, then grind it for composting.
+Suck up twigs, fall leaves, and other debris into a vacuum bag, then grind it for composting.
 A leaf vacuum is a perfect alternative for raking in hard-to-rake areas like shrubs or flower beds.
 Some leaf blowers also have vacuum functions that can mince the leaves.